francisnazareth/find-the-best-karak/README.md

      ```bash
      Once the user logs in, the login email or phone number should be stored in a session variable. the login button display should be replaced by the user email / phone number.
      ```
+   * Create a MongoDB table named user_Feedback containing the following fields: userID, userComments, Taste_Rating, Ambience_Rating, Fragrance_Rating, ValueForMoney_Rating, Overall_Rating
+   * Change the Node.JS program to connect to the MongoDB and insert the JSON fields to the user_Feedback table.

   Use GitHub Copilot to assist you in implementing these features.
 Review and test the changes thoroughly to ensure they meet your requirements.